Here’s the composite decking pros and cons including what it is, its advantages and disadvantages, durability and the cost of composite decks.

 Even with all this extra effort and expense, the cheapest wood deck options won’t last more than ten years.
 Hardwood decking could last a little longer, but the maximum lifespan is around 15 years.

 During that time, you’ll need to watch for signs of pest infestation or moisture damage and may need to repair or replace affected boards.
-Splinters are also an issue with wood decks and can take all the fun out of stepping out onto your deck barefoot.
-Composite decking has none of these issues.
+Splinters are also an issue with wood decks and can take all the fun out of stepping onto your deck barefoot.
+Composite projects have none of these issues.

-Composite decking will not warp, rot, or become infested with pests.
+Composite materials will not warp, rot, or become infested with pests.
 It cannot give you a splinter.
 If you spring for the capped version, it won’t even fade.

 When you review the pros and cons of composite decking, it’s clearly one of those products that’s worth the investment.
 You can count on enjoying the payoff for a long time, with minimal extra effort after installation.